agabor/docs/_includes/arduino/objects.md

 # Objects

-## The Parse Object
+## The MSG Object

-Storing data on Parse is built around the Parse Object.
-Each Parse Object contains key-value pairs of JSON-compatible data.
+Storing data on MSG is built around the MSG Object.
+Each MSG Object contains key-value pairs of JSON-compatible data.
 This data is schemaless, which means that you don't need to specify ahead of time what keys exist on each object.
 You simply set whatever key-value pairs you want, and our backend will store it.

 For example, let's say you're tracking data for your smart toaster.
-A single Parse Object could contain:
+A single MSG Object could contain:

 ```javascript
 temperature: 175.0, leverDown: true